heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/COURSE_MATERIAL.md

 We only have **10 minutes per group**.
 You decide what you want to show us and how you want to present it.

-**Come 5 minutes before your time slot** (mentioned in the presentation) with your computer.
+**Come 5 minutes before your time slot** with your computer.
 You will have access to a video projector.

-**Please state your group on GitHub Discussions before next week**.
-This will allow us to prepare the order of presentation.

 The order of presentation is random and is stated in the next tables: